niamh-d/niamh-d/README.md

 ### Hi there 👋

 My name is Niamh (pronounced 'nee-uv'), (she/her).
-I am originally from Ireland, but have been living in Estonia for many years.
-I am a React.js front-end developer who is learning backend, Next.js, TypeScript, PHP and Laravel.
-I am also interested in data analytics and am learning SQL, NoSQL and data analysis with Python.
+I am originally from Ireland 🇮🇪, but have been living in Estonia 🇪🇪 for many years.
+I am a full-stack web developer 👩‍💻 with knowledge of Next.js, React.js, JavaScript, TypeScript, TailwindCss, SQL.
+I am currently studying software QA automation and unit testing 🕵️‍♀️ using Playwright, React Testing Library, Jest, Vitest, Selenium and Java.

 My public socials are linked from [**my homepage**](https://niamhdoyle.dev/).
 My project portfolio is [**here**](https://niamhdoyle.dev/projects).

-My projects include:

-- [KØdo](https://github.com/niamh-d/refactored-pancake): A WIP full stack web application to assist parents in homelife management.
-Uses React, React Router, Tailwind CSS, Daisy UI and Material Icons in the frontend and Express and MySQL in backend.
-- [T3 Gallery](https://github.com/niamh-d/t3-gallery): A full stack image gallery web app built with Next.js, TypeScript and Vercel Postgres.
-Deployed online [**here**](https://t3-gallery-zeta.vercel.app/).

-I recently graduated the [Full Stack Web Development Bootcamp](https://codeop.tech/coding-bootcamp/) at [CodeOp.tech](https://codeop.tech/), where we built both front-end projects with Vue.js and React.js and full stack projects with React.js, Express and MySQL.
+Earlier this year (2024) I completed the [Full Stack Web Development Bootcamp](https://codeop.tech/coding-bootcamp/) at [CodeOp.tech](https://codeop.tech/), where we built both front-end projects with Vue.js and React.js and full stack projects with Express.js and MySQL, and I have recently also completed the [Associate Data Analyst in SQL career track](https://www.datacamp.com/tracks/associate-data-analyst-in-sql) with DataCamp.

-I have experience using TypeScript, Jest.js, Prisma, Drizzle, Vercel, Next.js, Python and other technologies.

-I am currently enrolled in the [Associate Data Analyst in SQL career track](https://www.datacamp.com/tracks/associate-data-analyst-in-sql) with [DataCamp](https://www.datacamp.com/).

 I have also earned 2 course certificates from Udemy for completing the following courses: